QubesOS/qubes-doc/security/split-gpg.md

 could start a Disposable VM and have the to-be-signed document displayed there?
 To Be Determined.

+- **Split GPG is unusable due to the following problem**:
-- The Split GPG client will fail to sign or encrypt if the private key in the GnuPG backend is protected by a passphrase, it will give a *"Inappropriate ioctl for device"* error.
+The Split GPG client will fail to sign or encrypt if the private key in the GnuPG backend is protected by a passphrase, it will give a *"Inappropriate ioctl for device"* error.
 Avoid setting passphrases for the private keys in the GPG backend domain, it won't provide extra security anyway, as explained before.
-If you have a private key that already has a passphrase set use `gpg2 --edit-key {key_id}`, then `passwd` to set an empty passphrase.
-Be aware that `pinentry-ncurses` doesn't allow setting empty passphrases, so you would need to install `pinentry-gtk` for it to work.
+Unfortunately you can set empty passphrases no matter what `pinentry-*` package you are using.
+If you are generating a new key pair, or if you have a private key that already has a passphrase and use
+`gpg2 --edit-key {key_id}`, then `passwd`, then pinentry won't allow setting an empty passphrase.
+This is true for any pinentry packages like `pinentry-ncurses` and `pinentry-gtk` in Fedora, and for `pinentry-curses`, `pinentry-gtk2` and `pinentry-gnome` in Debian.

 ## Configuring Split GPG ##